OPERATION OF THE ASTROLABE

 Set the date and the hour.

-The Sun points to the unequal hour on the mater.
+The Sun sits on the unequal hour on the mater.
 The unequal hours

 are the radial arcs between the horizon and the rim of the mater.

-The unequal hours divide the night period, sunset thru midnight
+The unequal hours divide the night, sunset thru midnight to

-thru sunrise, into twelve equal parts, regardless of the season.
-They
+sunrise, into twelve equal parts, regardless of the season.
+They are

 Altho EACH period, day and night, is divided into twelve equal